-Michelle ObamaMichelle LaVaughn Robinson Obama (born January 17, 1964) is an American attorney and author who served as the first lady of the United States from 2009 to 2017.
-She was the first African-American woman to serve in this position.
-She is married to former president Barack Obama.
+Michelle ObamaMichelle LaVaughn Robinson Obama (born January 17, 1964) is an American attorney and author who served as the first lady of the United States from 2009 to 2017, being married to former president Barack Obama.

 Raised on the South Side of Chicago, Obama is a graduate of Princeton University and Harvard Law School.
-In her early legal career, she worked at the law firm Sidley Austin where she met Barack Obama.
-She subsequently worked in nonprofits and as the associate dean of Student Services at the University of Chicago as well as the vice president for Community and External Affairs of the University of Chicago Medical Center.
-Michelle married Barack in 1992, and together they have two daughters.
+In her early legal career, she worked at the law firm Sidley Austin where she met her future husband.
+She subsequently worked in nonprofits and as the associate dean of Student Services at the University of Chicago.
+Later she served as, vice president for Community and External Affairs of the University of Chicago Medical Center.
+Michelle married Barack in 1992 and they have two daughters.

 Obama campaigned for her husband's presidential bid throughout 2007 and 2008, delivering a keynote address at the 2008 Democratic National Convention.
 She has subsequently delivered acclaimed speeches at the 2012, 2016, and 2020 conventions.
 As first lady, Obama served as a role model for women and worked as an advocate for poverty awareness, education, nutrition, physical activity, and healthy eating.
 She supported American designers and was considered a fashion icon.
 Obama was the first African-American woman to serve as first lady.

 After her husband's presidency, Obama's influence has remained high.
-In 2020, Obama topped Gallup's poll of the most admired woman in America for the third year running.
+In 2020, she topped Gallup's poll of the most admired woman in America for the third year running.
 Provided by Wikipedia

 Showing 1 - 1 of 1 for search: 'Robinson, Michelle, 1979-', query time: 0.02s